zurutech/zurutech.github.io/_posts/2019-02-12-every-experiment-is-sacred.md

 - Random seeds
 - Artifacts and resources.

-To visualize and interact with your experiments a nice sacred visualization board is [Omniboard](https://github.com/vivekratnavel/omniboard).
+To visualize and interact with your experiments a nice visualization board for this tool is [Omniboard](https://github.com/vivekratnavel/omniboard).

 <div markdown="1" class="blog-image-container">
 ![Omniboard](/images/omniboard2.png){:class="blog-image"}
 </div>

-Omniboard lets you tag, annotate and order your experiments.
-Omniboard makes inspection and model selection very easy.
+Omniboard lets you tag, annotate and order your experiments making inspection and model selection easy.

 ## Sacred Integration and experiment design

 Integrating sacred in your code is painless and extremely easy.
-After having installed sacred from pip in yout virtual environment you need only to add these lines to your main file:
+After having installed sacred from pip in your virtual environment you need only to add these lines to your main file:

 ```python
 # other imports